the-butcher/COVID19-SEIR/README.md

 next:
-* can there be in general, an age-wise "control-curve" for incidence, recovery?
+* can there be a general concept for an age-wise "control-curve" [incidence, recovery, ...]
 * clarify parts of the model where i.e. vaccination is handled in ModelImplRoot, attempt to get everything to the most intuitive location
 * "float" mode where base-data is not relevant
 * add strain names to export json